Are you looking for a new laptop and not sure which ones are the best laptops for writers?

 It’s also has a fingerprint reader for added security and faster sign-on.
 And it has an impressive 22-hour battery life.
 That battery life makes it the perfect computer for the digital nomad.
 You won’t find many laptops with a battery life that long.
 Forget dragging your charger with you everywhere you go.

 This HP laptop has a smaller touchscreen, but it’s half the weight of the Dell Inspiron 17.
 Want to use it as a tablet?
 You can do that too.

 The screen is 4K Ultra HUD, so the picture is vivid and crisp, and the maximum screen resolution is 3840 x 2160.

 All these laptops come with a fast Intel Core i7 processor with the latest GB Wi-Fi to switch between apps quickly and quick connections.
+It’s a powerful laptop.
 The Spectre also supports 4G Lite, so you can connect to the internet no matter where you are as long as you have cell phone service.

 The HP Spectre comes with the 10th Generation Quad-Core i5-103564 processor with Turbo Boost technology that provides extra power if you need it but automatically switches to conserve energy when you don’t need more power.

 This computer is smart enough to be more energy efficient by switching to energy-saving mode depending on the apps and programs you’re using.

 This laptop comes with anywhere from 256 SSD to 2TB of SSD (you’ll see I the Amazon one is 2T while the Best Buy is 1T) and 8GB or 16Gb of RAM, so you have plenty of storage to download and save programs, documents, and other important files.
 This feature is essential for writers who download A LOT of stuff.